Skip to Main Content

 Searching Print and Electronic Sources

 Begin your research using the Syracuse University Libraries catalog.
-The Classic Catalog
+The catalog is two- fold .
+SUMMON

 - French writers are usually listed under their family name.